raspberrypilearning/sprint/en/step_1.md

 title: What you will learn
 ---

+- How to animate sprites
+- How to use keyboard input
-- How to create a Scratch project
+- How to use broadcasts

 --- /collapse ---